 Art is everything.
 It's love and it's longing, it slows time and asks people to dream.

-Floating Garden is the next chapter of Swale, launching on the Erie Canal, June 6,2026.
+is the next chapter of Swale, launching on the Erie Canal, June 6,2026 with the Medina Triennial.

 "While he mused on the effect of the flowing sands, he was seized from time to time by hallucinations in which he himself began to move with the flow." ― Kōbō Abe, The Woman in the Dunes